Nathalie Makoma

 Nathalie Makoma (born 24 February 1982), is a Congolese-Dutch singer-songwriter and best known as the lead vocalist of the group Makoma.
 Known for blending contemporary gospel, pop, and Congolese musical styles, she gained prominence through her work with the group during the late 1990s and early 2000s.
 Her solo recordings with Makoma include My Sweet Lord (2000) and N.Y.C.
-(2001), while her solo releases include On Faith (2002), On Faith—GoGospel Edition (2003), I Saw the Light (2005), and I'm Glad I'm Alive (2005).
+(2001), while her solo album releases include On Faith (2002), On Faith—GoGospel Edition (2003) and I Saw the Light (2005).

 In 2007–2008, Makoma participated in the fourth season of the Dutch television talent show Idols, where she finished as the runner-up to Nikki Kerkhof.
 Following her success on the show, she signed a recording contract with Sony BMG.
 Makoma continued her involvement in Dutch popular media by competing in Dancing with the Stars (2009), where she secured second place.
 She also participated in De Mattheus Masterclass in 2010.